pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 model and messaging but have a two phase commit, or global transaction, across the two.

-The third option, which is the option supported by the library, is to have the bounded context control notifications.
+The third option is to have the bounded context control notifications.
 Vaughn Vernon suggests the simple logic of an ascending sequence of integers can allow others to progress along the application's sequence of events.

+.. contents:: :local:

-Before continuing to describe the support provided by the library for sequencing all the events of an application, let's setup an event store, and a database, which are needed by the examples below.
+Before continuing with code examples, let's setup an event store, and a database, which are needed by the examples below.

 .. code:: python